fbpx

 Many thanks to the many sources I have used here – in particular to CaledonCol, for all the historical research and context on the settlements at Glen Quaich: he provides much more brilliant detail on this subject and many more on his blog.

 Describe a place or space which represents loss.
 What does it look like now? – How does it represent loss.
-Mention if it is deliberate (like memorial) or a result of a change (like space where a building once stood
+Mention if it is deliberate (like a memorial) or a result of a change (like space where a building once stood

 a place of loss